About Human Flourishing

 Founder, Soul Force Strategies

-Angela McIllece is a creative strategist, coach, and designer, and the founder of Soul Force Strategies.
-She works at the intersection of vision and execution — helping individuals and organizations clarify their identity and build with intention.
-As a military spouse for thirty years, she moved more than twenty times across cultures on multiple continents — experiences that shaped her deeply held belief that human flourishing is both universal and beautifully particular — expressed differently across cultures, but rooted in the same enduring human needs.
-She lives in Tucson, Arizona.
+Angela is a creative strategist, coach, and designer, and the founder of Soul Force Strategies — where she works with individuals and organizations on the move from clear identity to intentional action.
+As a military spouse for thirty years, she moved more than twenty times across cultures and continents.
+Those years shaped a conviction she still holds: human flourishing is both universal and beautifully particular in how it shows up.

 Ready to join the movement?